- Amphibian Species of the World on Twitter

 Anaxyrus cognatus (Say, 1822)

-Bufo cognatus Say In James, 1822, Account Exped.
-Pittsburgh–Rocky Mts., 1: 55 (Philadelphia edition).
-Holotype: Originally in "Philadelphia Museum" (which is not ANSP—DRF), according to the original; apparently destroyed according to Kellogg, 1932, Bull.
+Bufo cognatus Say In James, 1823, Account Exped.
+Pittsburgh–Rocky Mts., 2: 55 (Philadelphia edition).
+Holotype: Originally in "Philadelphia Museum" (which is not ANSP—DRF), according to the original (DRF: This is hard to believe since the Philadelphia Museum was not founded until 1899 unless they received the type in another collection.); apparently destroyed according to Kellogg, 1932, Bull.
 U.S. Natl.
 Mus., 160: 43, who discussed the type.
-(DRF: This is hard to believe since the Philadelphia Museum was not founded until 1899.)
+Possibly in the MCZ.
 Type locality: "The alluvial margins of the [Arkansas] river," Prowers County, Colorado, USA.
 Corrected to "3 miles west of Holly, Prowers County", Colorado, USA by Dundee, 1996, Tulane Stud.
 Zool.
 Bot., 30: 83.

 Bufo dipternus Cope, 1879, Am.
 Nat., 13: 437.
 Syntypes: ANSP 19769–71, according to Malnate, 1971, Proc.
 Acad.
 Nat.
 Sci.
 Philadelphia, 123: 350; apparently the report of their loss is in error (Smith and Taylor, 1948, Bull.
 U.S. Natl.
 Mus., 194: 41).
 Type locality: "On the plains...of northern Montana ... north of the Missouri river east of Fort Benton".
 Restricted to "Fort Benton, Chouteau County", Montana, USA by Smith and Taylor, 1950, Univ.
 Kansas Sci.
 Bull., 33: 358.
 Rendered as "North of Missouri River, east of Fort Benton, Chouteau County, Montana", USA by Schmidt, 1953, Check List N. Am.
 Amph.
 Rept., Ed.
 6: 62.
 Synonymy by Cope, 1886, Proc.
 Am.
 Philos.
 Soc., 23: 516; Cope, 1889, Bull.
 U.S. Natl.
 Mus., 34: 275; Nieden, 1923, Das Tierreich, 46: 127.